Skate with Capers

 Mussels with Anise

-Mussels with Anise is light, tasty and refreshing; it is an excellent lunch, especially when overlooking the Mediterranean (as we did when we were in Corsica), but it’s also an excellent starter.
+This is a light, tasty and refreshing dish; it is an excellent lunch, especially when overlooking the Mediterranean (as we did when we were in Corsica), but it’s also an excellent starter.
 Use crushed anise seeds for the sauce.
-Don’t use star anise, it has a much sweeter taste; something we don’t recommend for this sauce.
+Don’t use star anise, it has a much sweeter taste.

-It’s possible (and recommended especially when you have guests) to cook the mussels the day before.
+It’s possible to cook the mussels the day before.
 It’s a matter of cooking until just ready and quickly removing them from the shell.
 Allow to cool and store in the refrigerator.
 The next day you simply add them to your sauce and warm the mussels.

 Wine Pairing